Vanane/TotoBotKey/README.md

   - "You figure out your own screenshot function"
 - Provide a basic GUI to manage running scripts
   - Maybe also a killswitch which you can activate with a shortcut, a click or just hovering your mouse above

+## Known bugs
+### TotoBotKey
+- Every keypress combination needs a slight delay to be taken in account, in the domain of 50ms
+- Keys might become locked in the held state under some circumstences :
+  - Spamming keys _way_ too quickly
+  - Holding keys while exiting the program
+- The cursor's sensitivity seems to double when a script is running
+  - I suspect that this is related to the fact that input events, including mouse movements, are played back on the ydotoold device which might not have the same settings than the original mouse device

+### Ydotool
+- `mousemove` command :
+  - Option `absolute` seems broken on ydotool's side right now.
+A workaround consists in using two mousemove commands at once, one to set the cursor at (0,0), the other to move relatively to that.
+    - This is managed by TotoBotKey
+  - Distances in pixels seem to be doubled for no given reason.
+It's taken in account in the code, but still.
+    - This might be an issue on multiple monitors settings, with mine having two 1920x1080 monitors.
+I've yet to test on another computer.
+  - The cursor might not be able to move from one monitor to another, if you're using multiple monitors.
+The cursor would move relatively to the monitor it's present on.